List of The Facts of Life characters: Jo Polniaczek

-In the 15th episode of the 4th season called "Teacher's Pet", Jo develops a close friendship with her 26-year-old English teacher, Miss Gail Gallagher (played by Deborah Harmon), who was raised in a similar environment to that of Jo.
+In the 15th episode of the 4th season called "Teacher's Pet", Jo develops a close friendship with her 26-year-old English teacher, Miss Gail Gallagher (played by Deborah Harmon), who was raised in a similar environment to Jo.
 Gail inspires Jo to think about becoming a teacher herself.
 When Jo learns from Blair that Gail is quitting Eastland, she becomes very disappointed, believing that the reason is for a higher-paying job.
 She is crushed when she finds out from Mrs. Garrett that it is because of a terminal illness and has a difficult time coming to terms with her emotions and friendship.

-In seasons 1-4, many of Jo's stories revolve around her tomboyish ways.
+In seasons 2-4, many of Jo's stories revolve around her tomboyish ways.
 Jo gets into verbal spars with girls who don't think she is "feminine enough" and boys (including some of her boyfriends) are threatened by her mechanical aptitude, which she displays by getting a job at a local garage.
 When a guy working with her is intimidated by her abilities, Blair encourages Jo to ask him for help with something in order to feed his ego.
 Jo pretends to be unable to fix a motorcycle in order to win his interests.
 When Blair sees this, she tells Jo that she didn't mean for her to pretend she knows nothing.
 She tells her that it isn't right seeing her pretend like she doesn't know how to fix motorcycles.
 Jo responds by being true to who she is, telling the guy that she does actually know what is wrong with the bike.
 While her mechanical aptitude continues, Jo's gruff image softens as the seasons progress and as she matures over the course of the show.
 In later seasons, she is sometimes shown wearing skirts and high heels.

 In season four, Jo graduates from Eastland as valedictorian of her class, and in season five, she attends Langley College with Blair.
 She soon loses her access to the college dorms due to the expense.
 She sneaks into Blair's dorm for awhile, staying with her, despite Blair offering to give her money and encouraging her to apply for assistance through the college.
 The dean eventually finds out that Jo has been trying to stay in the dorms despite not paying for them and places her on probation.
 She ends up going to live with Mrs. Garrett, Natalie, and Tootie (Blair eventually joins them, too), while working at Edna's Edibles, which later becomes the shop, Over Our Heads.
 At Edna's Edibles, she is in charge of finances and can often be seen helping Mrs. Garrett with the logistics of running the bakery.